 As is often the case in a small town, Valley City doesn't have a public transportation system that people use for their commute.

 The people who call Valley City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Valley City residents report their race to be White.
-Important ancestries of people in Valley City include Italian, German, Irish, Hungarian, and Dutch.
+The greatest number of Valley City residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Valley City include Italian, German, Irish, Hungarian, and English.

 The most common language spoken in Valley City is English.
-Other important languages spoken here include Italian and Other Indo-European.
+Other important languages spoken here include Italian and Spanish.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.